Australia national baseball team: World Cup

-Premier12 Tournament
+Premier12

-2019

-Team Australia came in sixth in the 12-team 2019 WBSC Premier12 Tournament in November 2019.
+Australia came in sixth in the 12-team 2019 WBSC Premier12 tournament and seventh in the 2024 Premier12.
+The team has qualified for the opening round of the 2027 Premier12.

 Minor world championships

 There are six separate tournaments that the IBAF currently recognises as "minor world championships".
 Of those, Australia has only participated in one senior tournament: the Intercontinental Cup.
 (Australia has also participated in the World Junior Baseball Championship and the World Youth Baseball Championship, both of which are also included in the same category for the IBAF rankings.)

 Intercontinental Cup

 Australia is one of five nations to have won the Intercontinental Cup, winning the 1999 tournament by beating Cuba 4–3 in extra innings in front of a home crowd in Sydney.
 It was the first time Australia had won an international baseball tournament, and through 2009 the only win outside of the Oceania Baseball Championship.
 The team enjoyed several individual successes as well: